 Antonio Testolin

-The creative process, for me, is a balance of inspiration intuition, and planning.
-The inspiration, the most critical, stems from the need to express, indignation with the negative influences that society imposes on the human experience.
-Social conditions as racism, homophobia, pandemic isolation, culture gentrification, addictions and trauma have been the inspiration of my work.
-From there, I begin the work, allowing intuition and spontaneity create a direction and or emotion.
-Hopefully, when finished, it embraces the expression of original intention.
+The creative process, for me, is a balance of inspiration, intuition, and planning.
+Inspiration—the most critical element—stems from the need to express indignation with the negative influences that society imposes on the human experience.
+Social conditions such as racism, homophobia, pandemic isolation, cultural gentrification, addiction, and trauma have been the inspiration for my work.
+From there, I begin the work, allowing intuition and spontaneity to create direction and emotion.
+Hopefully, when finished, it embraces the expression of the original intention.

 I hope viewers can be inspired to reflect on their own connection to humanity and the world around them.
-Perhaps serve, even if it is in the most minuet way, a catalyst for empathy, understanding, and positive change.
-I believe that art has the power to transcend borders, cultures, and ideologies.
-Ultimately, in some small way, contribute to a more compassionate, inclusive, and just world.
+Perhaps the work may serve, even in the most minute way, as a catalyst for empathy, understanding, and positive change.
+I believe that art has the power to transcend borders, cultures, and ideologies and ultimately, in some small way, contribute to a more compassionate, inclusive, and just world.

-My parents were Italian and raised in Italy until I was seven.
-I have wonderful memories peering over fountains, touching marble sculptures, the carved figures, drapery, being surprised of how hard and smooth the stone felt.
-To this day those experiences surprising and unconsciously emerge in the work.
+My parents were Italian, and I was raised in Italy until I was seven.
+I have wonderful memories of peering over fountains, touching marble sculptures, and experiencing carved figures and drapery—surprised by how hard and smooth the stone felt.
+To this day, those experiences continue to emerge in my work, often unconsciously.

-Currently I am exploring sculpting in bronze and incorporating other materials such as wood, marble and stainless steel.
-I find the contrast of elements fascinating, and I love probing the connections between these materials.
-I love the permeance of the traditional marble and bronze.
-In a world becoming more ethereal, experiencing these time enduring materials, can resonate deeper within our human conscience.
+Currently, I am exploring sculpting in bronze and incorporating other materials such as wood, marble, and stainless steel.
+I find the contrast of these elements fascinating and enjoy probing the connections between them.
+I value the permanence of traditional materials like marble and bronze.
+In a world that is becoming increasingly ethereal, experiencing these enduring materials can resonate more deeply within our human conscience.

 Artist Resume with Exhibition Record